Crime, Justice and Legal Studies

 Why study Crime, Justice and Legal Studies?

-Crime, Justice and Legal Studies offers ways to critique, reform and evaluate the role of law and the effectiveness of our legal system in the context of ever-changing social, political, and economic demands.
+Crime, Justice and Legal Studies provides tools to understand and critically analyse the role of law and its place within broader social, cultural, political and economic contexts.

-You'll apply this knowledge to investigate a range of local and global issues, including citizenship, human rights and social justice, crime and criminal justice, law and popular culture, and the law's role in social policy and change.
+You'll be introduced to different disciplinary perspectives that offer insight into the nature, impacts and significance of law.
+You'll apply this knowledge to investigate a range of local and global issues, including citizenship, human rights and social justice, crime and criminal justice, law and popular culture.

 Where can Crime, Justice and Legal Studies take me?